-Seeking to enroll an intellectually talented, dynamic, diverse, and active freshman class every fall term, the CMC Admission Committee closely evaluates every facet of the application for admission, academic as well as non-academic.
-CMC, a highly selective college, has in recent years admitted less than 15% of all applicants.
+Seeking to enroll an intellectually talented, dynamic, diverse and active freshman class of between 290 and 310 students every fall term, the CMC Admission Committee closely evaluates every facet of the application for admission, academic as well as non-academic.
+CMC, a highly selective college, has in recent years admitted approximately 14-18 percent of all applicants.

 What We Look For